Richard Lawrence (failed assassin)

 Richard Lawrence (c.
-1800 – June 13, 1861) was an English-American house painter who was the first known person to attempt the assassination of a sitting president of the United States.
-Lawrence attempted to shoot President Andrew Jackson outside the United States Capitol on January 30, 1835.
+1800 – June 13, 1861) was a British-born American unemployed house painter who was the first known person to attempt the assassination of a sitting president of the United States.
+Lawrence attempted to shoot President Andrew Jackson outside the United States Capitol on January 30, 1835, however both of his pistols misfired and he was taken into custody.
 At trial, Lawrence was found not guilty by reason of insanity and spent the remainder of his life in insane asylums.

 Early life

-Lawrence was born in England, most likely around 1800 or 1801.
-His family emigrated to the United States when he was 12 years old and settled in Virginia, near Washington, D.C.
+Lawrence was born in England, Great Britain most likely around 1800 or 1801.
+His family migrated to the United States when he was 12 years old and settled in Virginia, near Washington, D.C.
 Lawrence's childhood and early adult years were apparently normal as was his behavior.
 At his trial, he was described by acquaintances and relatives as a "relatively fine young boy" who was "reserved in his manner; but industrious and of good moral habits."
 Lawrence later found work as a house painter.
-Historians have speculated that Lawrence’s exposure to the toxic chemicals used in paint in the 1800s (including lead, antimony, chromates, sulfides and barium) may have contributed to his mental illness, which manifested itself when he was in his thirties.
+Historians have speculated that Lawrence’s exposure to the toxic chemicals used in paint in the 1800s (including lead, antimony, chromates, sulfides and barium) contributed to his mental illness, which manifested itself when he was in his thirties.
 Lawrence began exhibiting dissociative behavior and violent tendencies, especially towards his siblings.